15Points/zweitversuch/docs/README.md

 # Contents of this repository

-You are on the Zweitversuch from Finn Höhne.
+On the main branch is the Zweitversuch from Finn Höhne.
 It contains an awesome todo web app.

 ## Steps to execute the example code